astronomer/astro-sdk/python-sdk/docs/guides/xcom_backend.rst

 The custom XCom backend adds special handling to Astro's custom constructs (see :ref:`concepts`) so they can be used without enabling XCom picking (the ``xcom_pickling`` configuration).
-When the custom constructs are not accessed, this is simply a wrapper around Airflow's default XCom backend, so a migration from the default backend is seamless and fully compatibility.
+When the custom constructs are not accessed, this is simply a wrapper around Airflow's default XCom backend, so a migration from the default backend is seamless and fully compatible.

 .. seealso::